1585sec/1585sec.github.io/_posts/2019-10-31-Hardware-Reversing-to-find-UART-and-shell.md

 It has been a (really) long time, but I finally posted a follow up video!
 In this one we're dipping a toe into hardware reversing by finding a UART (serial port) and using it to get shell access on the device.
 If you've never done anything with hardware this is a great place to start, or at least get some initial exposure to the concept.

 For those who want to try this on there own I've posted a list of tools/equipment, a set of quick reference steps from the walkthrough, and finally some troubleshooting ideas in case you hit any snags.
+The camera is cheap and it's about as soft a target as they come, so hopefully this is a fun way to cut your teeth.

 ### Tools and Equipment